oassem/Beesline/README.md

 # Beesline
-Beesline Apitherapy is a website that provides cosmetics, and body and skin care products for customers all over the world.
+Beesline Apitherapy is an ecommerce website that provides cosmetics, and body and skin care products for customers all over the world.